stevevillardi/Logic.Monitor/README.md

 #Method Three
 #Using Get-LMDeviceGroupDevices to retrieve a list of devices and loop through each and set the sysname value to the displayname
-$device = Get-LMDeviceGroupDevices -Name "Cambium Wireless" foreach ($dev in $devices) {
+$devices = Get-LMDeviceGroupDevices -Name "Cambium Wireless" foreach ($dev in $devices) {
     $deviceProperty = ($dev.systemProperties[$dev.systemProperties.name.IndexOf("system.sysname")].value)
     if($deviceProperty -and $dev.systemProperties.name.IndexOf("system.sysname") -ne -1){